6 Lab Tests You Need (& How to Order Without a Doctor)

 Most women have two major health complaints: lack of energy and difficulty in managing weight.
 Thyroid dysfunction is tied to both of these troublesome symptoms and is under diagnosed in millions of women.

-The At Home Thyroid Test Kit from LetsGetChecked tests not only the same thyroid hormones your physician would, but also associated antibodies that most physicians don’t check.
+The At Home Thyroid Test Kit from LetsGetChecked tests not only the same thyroid hormones your physician would, but also associated antibodies that many physicians don’t check.
 It’s essential to check for these antibodies, since they can indicate thyroid damage.
-Learn more about the symptoms of thyroid disease and what a full thyroid panel can tell you.

 2. Female Hormone Tests